vespakoen/docs/database/usage.md

 	$user = DB::first('select * from users where id = 1');

+Soemtimes you may need to only retrieve a single column from the database.
+You can use the **only** method to only retrieve that column's value from the query instead of an entire object:

+	$email = DB::only('select email from users where id = 1');

 ### Connections

 Need to get the raw PDO object for a connection?
 It's easy.
 Just mention the connection name to the **connection** method on the DB class: